Mickey Mantle Rookie Cards: The Ultimate Collector’s Guide

 Let’s face it, this card is practically the face of the hobby.
 Other than the T206 Honus Wagner, there really isn’t another card that could make this claim.

-It’s definitely the most important pre-War card.
+It’s definitely the most important post-War card.
 That much you can’t argue.

 Distinction: This is not his true rookie card but it is the first time he appeared on a Topps card.
 That, among other things, is what makes this card so valuable.
 The 1952 Topps set is the most important and sought after post-War set and Mantle is the key card.